PPeitsch/TimeTrack/README.md

 ## 📖 Usage

+The application is organized into several key sections accessible from the main navigation bar.

+### Calendar Log

+This is the main interface for managing your schedule.
+- View an entire month at a glance with color-coded day types.
+- Click and drag to select one or more days to change their type (e.g., assign a week of vacation).
+- Quickly override weekends or holidays to log work on non-standard days.

-### Manual Time Entry
+### Manual Entry

-1. Navigate to "Manual Entry" to record your work hours
+For detailed time logging on a specific day:
-2. Select a date and whether it's a regular work day or absence
+- Select a date and specify whether it's a workday or an absence.
-3. For work days, enter your clock-in and clock-out times
+- For workdays, enter multiple clock-in and clock-out times to account for breaks.
-4. You can add multiple time entries per day (e.g., for lunch breaks)

-### Time Summary
+### Summary

+Get a detailed overview of your logged time for any given month:
-View a monthly summary of your work hours, including:
+- See a summary of required hours, completed hours, and the resulting balance.
-- Required hours based on working days
-- Actual hours worked
+- View a day-by-day breakdown of hours worked versus required hours.
-- Balance (overtime or deficit)
-- Daily breakdown with detailed information

-### Time Logs
+### Settings

-Access a chronological log of all your time entries, including:
-- Regular work days with specific times
-- Absences and holidays
-- Daily totals
+Customize the application to fit your needs:
+- Manage absence codes by adding, editing, or deleting types (e.g., "Vacation", "Sick Leave").

 ## 📁 Project Structure